Deniz Undav: Union Saint-Gilloise (2020–2022)

-Brighton & Hove Albion
+Brighton & Hove Albion (2022–2023)

-On 31 January 2022, Undav joined Premier League club Brighton & Hove Albion for 6 millions euros, signing a four-and-a-half year deal.
-He immediately returned to Union Saint-Gilloise until the end of the 2021–22 season.
+On 31 January 2022, Undav joined Premier League club Brighton & Hove Albion for €7 million, signing a four-and-a-half-year deal.
+He immediately returned to Union Saint-Gilloise until the end of the 2021–22 season on loan.

-Undav made his Albion debut on the opening game of the 2022–23 season, coming on as a 90+5th minute substitute for Danny Welbeck, helping Brighton seal their first ever victory at Old Trafford after beating Manchester United 2–1.
+Undav made his Albion debut on the opening game of the 2022–23 season, coming on as a 90+5th minute substitute for Danny Welbeck, helping Brighton win its first ever victory at Old Trafford after beating Manchester United 2–1.
 He scored his first goal for the club in his second appearance, opening the scoreline in the 3–0 away victory over League One side Forest Green Rovers in the second round of the EFL Cup on 24 August.
 He didn't score again until over four-and-a-half months later on 7 January 2023, scoring Brighton's last after coming on as a substitute, in the 5–1 away thrashing over Championship side Middlesbrough in the FA Cup third round.
 Undav made his first Premier League start on 4 February, creating chances and making several attempts on goal without success before being substituted off in the eventual 1–0 home win over Bournemouth.
 He opened the scoreline on 19 March, scoring a rebound from a Moisés Caicedo shot, later assisting a Evan Ferguson goal in the 5–0 FA Cup quarter-final win over League Two side Grimsby Town.
+Undav scored his first Premier League goal on 29 April, opening the scoreline and later adding a second in the 6–0 thrashing of Wolves, their biggest Premier League victory.
+He added to his Premier League tally on 14 May, chipping in Albions second in the eventual 3–0 away win over Arsenal.
+Four days later, Undav scored at both ends in Brighton's 4–1 away defeat at Newcastle, heading in an own goal from a corner to open the scoreline before hitting one back from two down.

+VfB Stuttgart (2023–present)

+2023–2024: Initial loan spell

+On 2 August 2023, Undav returned to his native Germany, signing for Bundesliga club VfB Stuttgart on a season-long loan for the 2023–24 season.
+He made his Stuttgart debut on 16 September 2023, in a Bundesliga match against 1.
+FSV Mainz 05.
+On 27 January 2024, he scored his first Bundesliga hat-trick in a 5–2 win over RB Leipzig.
+In his debut Bundesliga season, he scored 18 goals and provided 9 assists, as his club finished second in the league and secured Champions League qualification for the first time since 2009–10.

+2024–present: Permanent signing

+On 9 August 2024, following a season-long loan spell, Undav signed for VfB Stuttgart on a permanent basis, signing a three-year contract.
+A month later, on 17 September, he scored a goal on his Champions League debut which ended in a 3–1 away defeat against reigning champions Real Madrid.